mediaelch/mediaelch-blog/content/posts/mediaelch-v2.6.0.md

 ## Can I contribute?
 Yes!
 Every kind of help is welcome.
 You can translate MediaElch or develop and fix some bugs if you know C++.
-If you find any bugs, please report them on GitHub or here.
+If you find any bugs, please report them on GitHub.

 Check out the full changelog at https://mediaelch.github.io/mediaelch-doc/release-notes.html#ferenginar-2019-01-06